-The Peace and Conflict Studies (PACS) curriculum employs an interdisciplinary, critical, and social justice approach to conflict theory, peace studies, research, and practice.
+The Peace and Conflict Studies (PCS) curriculum employs an interdisciplinary, critical, and social justice approach to conflict theory, peace studies, research, and practice.
 Our courses are designed not only for aspiring conflict professionals, but also for students in other programs looking to enhance their skills through conflict and peace electives.
 There are two modes of delivery, on-campus and asynchronous online.
 The application process is the same for both modes of delivery.
 In the application, you will be able to choose which mode of delivery you are applying for.

-Admission to the master’s or certificate program is rolling year round but if you wish to be considered for an assistantship, you must meet the March 1 deadline.
+Admission to the master’s program is rolling basis year round.
+If you wish to be considered for an assistantship you must meet the early deadline, February 15th.

 - Complete an online application to the Graduate School.

 - For Fall admission, complete your application by July 1st (February 15th to be considered for an assistantship and/or tuition remission.).

 - For Spring admission, complete your application by October 1st.

 - Submit the following to the Graduate School

 - Official transcripts for all undergraduate work (whether a degree was obtained or not).